You don’t have to walk alone.

 This service is only provided by uniformed staff.
 You may request to only have a Student Community Service Partner or Community Service Specialist provide the service; however, this is only available when they are on duty.
 Police Officers work 24/7 and year-round.

 SafeWalks are provided to all on-campus buildings, attached residential properties, and parking lots.
-SafeWalks are also provided to off-campus residential properties and parked vehicles within the following boundaries: Junipero Serra Blvd, Font Blvd, Winston Drive, and Lake Merced Blvd.
+SafeWalks are also provided to off-campus residential properties.
 Mobility transports are limited to on-campus properties such as academic buildings, parking lots, and attached residential properties.
 See attached map.

 Attached residential properties are Mary Ward Hall, Mary Park Hall, Centennial Village Apartments, Towers Junior Suites.
 Off campus residential properties are University Park North, University Park South, and Manzanita Square.